 Treen Peak

-I first saw Treen Peak from Snoqualmie Mountain.
-Through the years, I continued to notice this distinct summit from other places.
-The peak looks deceivingly remote on the map.
-But depending on the conditions, it’s more accessible from the south.
+I first noticed Treen Peak from Snoqualmie Mountain.
+Then I would see the distinct summit from other places through the years.
+The peak looks remote on the map but accessible from the south, depending on the road conditions.

 Though, for us, the crux wasn’t the climbing.
 But the way we took to get to the starting point.
 So I’ve since added the climb to roads unsuitable for non-SUVs.
 The worst part was the two dips past the washed-out area.